 Before getting to know about oil stones, bear in mind that they’re the slowest cutters of all sharpening stones.
 And due to oil, it’s very difficult to clear out the swarf after use.
 Of all the modern types of sharpening stones, Oil stones are falling out of favour for more effective and easier to use options.

 Click below to see examples of each type of oil stone on Amazon.

 Water sharpening stones

 Water stones come in natural and synthetic forms, but synthetic varieties are more common.
-While water stones are comparatively newer in the market, they’ve become very popular these days.
+While water stones are comparatively newer in the market, they’ve become very popular these days snd are often in the bestseller spot on Amazon.
 Moreover, sharpening experts consider them one of the best sharpening stones.

 They’re very easy to use and come in different grit levels.
 They only need to be soaked in water for around 5-15 minutes before use.

 Like India stones, man-made water stones are made from Aluminum Oxide.
 But there’s a difference between the two.
 As water stones are the softer of the two, they cut faster than India stones.